KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## 31  Tifton   Sprint   3   3 38.4251
     ## 32  Tifton   Sprint   4   4 39.9119

-It is a dataset that record the experimental result of a cucumber with variables of loc (location), gen (genotype), row (row position of the trial block), col (column position of the trial block) and lastly, the yield.
+This dataset records the results of a cucumber experiment with variables

-This purpose of this project is to show the R codes used to convert the 4 messy tables into this final analysis-ready format.
+- loc (location), gen (genotype), row (row position of the trial block), col (column position of the trial block) and lastly, the yield.

 ## 3 DATA IMPORT